bitnami/charts/bitnami/geode/README.md

 Alternatively, you can use a ConfigMap or a Secret with the environment variables.
 To do so, use the `XXX.extraEnvVarsCM` or the `XXX.extraEnvVarsSecret` parameters.

+> Note: XXX is placeholder you need to replace with the actual component(s).

 ### Sidecars

-If additional containers are needed in the same pod as geode (such as additional metrics or logging exporters), they can be defined using the `sidecars` parameter.
-If these sidecars export extra ports, extra port definitions can be added using the `service.extraPorts` parameter.
+If additional containers are needed in the same pod as geode (such as additional metrics or logging exporters), they can be defined using the `XXX.sidecars` parameter(s).
+If these sidecars export extra ports, extra port definitions can be added using the `XXX.service.extraPorts` parameter.
 [Learn more about configuring and using sidecar containers](https://docs.bitnami.com/kubernetes/infrastructure/geode/administration/configure-use-sidecars/).

+> Note: XXX is placeholder you need to replace with the actual component(s).

 ### Pod affinity

 This chart allows you to set your custom affinity using the `XXX.affinity` parameter(s).
 Find more information about Pod affinity in the [kubernetes documentation](https://kubernetes.io/docs/concepts/configuration/assign-pod-node/#affinity-and-anti-affinity).

 As an alternative, use one of the preset configurations for pod affinity, pod anti-affinity, and node affinity available at the [bitnami/common](https://github.com/bitnami/charts/tree/master/bitnami/common#affinities) chart.
 To do so, set the `XXX.podAffinityPreset`, `XXX.podAntiAffinityPreset`, or `XXX.nodeAffinityPreset` parameters.

+> Note: XXX is placeholder you need to replace with the actual component(s).

 ## Persistence